TannerByrd/TannerByrdGitHubNotes/Lab6/readme.md

 **HTML and XML** - XML differes from HTML because it is used to store and transport data and does nothing without a piece of software to go with it.
 HTML is used to display data, rather than store or transport it.

+# Components of a URL

+**Terms and Their Definitions**

+Top Level Domain - .edu is the top level domain as indicated in the end of the Tri-C website: https://www.tri-c.edu/ This is an education top level domain

+Scheme - https is the scheme name as indicated in the beginning of the Tri-C website https://www.tri-c.edu/ This is a hypertext transfer protocol scheme

+Anchor - specific location on a page.
+These act as bookmarks and direct you to specific locations on the page.

+Domain - www.amazon.com  this is the whole domain for the website amazon, it includes the sub domain, second domain and the top level domain.

+Default Page - No File Path Provided The file path is a specific path on a page you can tell your broswer to navigate to.
+For example, if your wanted to load www.amazon.com but wanted to go into the food catergorie, you could type www.amazon.com/food.
+If you searc for just the domain without a file path following it, you will be directed to the default page of that website.

+parameters - result of search, the parameters are important for a websites server, and are usually at the end of a domain and can look like clear letters or words but in a lot of cases they look random with different numbers and letters.

 # Conclusion